ScanzyLLC/scanzy-barcodescanner-sample-android-java/README.md

 Note: Although it's not harmful to call ScanzyBarcodeManager.setLicense multiple times, even on every single scan, it's better to call it just once in your app's entry point.

-2. In your app's specific place, such as button click where you need to trigger the barcode scan. add below code:
+2. Add the below code in a specific place in your app, such as a button click where you need to trigger a barcode scan:

 There are two ways to launch an activity.
-Android suggests AndroidX Result API way:
+Android suggests the AndroidX Result API way:

 ```java